eclipse-archived/whiskers.js/README.md

     $ npm install --save eclipse/whiskers#3df4601e98b9dc4c343d20d3e40d582ff021cc40

 A module hosted by NPM will be coming at a later date.
-This forces a specific commit to be used, which is highly recommended when referencing a Git repository as a new commit may come in that adds an unexpected behaviour.
+Instead of referencing the master branch, this command forces a specific commit to be used, which is highly recommended when referencing a Git repository as a new commit may come in that adds an unexpected behaviour.
 In the future this will be handled with the NPM module and by using semantic versioning.

 Once Eclipse Whiskers is added to your `node_modules` directory, it can be used in your Node application: